Professor Rob Wilson

 EPSRC Digital Economy Research Centre programme (2015-2020) Wilson is a Co-Investigator of a grant supporting the centre based at Newcastle University conducting research into Digital Civics.
 Led by Patrick Olivier of Open Lab, Wilson is co-leader of the Social Care strand with academic collaborators including Barbara Hanratty, Katie Brittain, Mike Martin, Toby Lowe, John Vines, Pam Briggs and others.
 The aim is to work closely with a range of organisations including public service agencies, service providers and technology suppliers to develop and apply digital innovations in areas of health and social care of older people, children and families.

-Member of the Centre for Knowledge, Innovation, Technology and Enterprise (KITE), Newcastle University Business School, Newcastle University
+Director of the Centre for Knowledge, Innovation, Technology and Enterprise (KITE), Newcastle University including the Public and Social Innovation research group within the centre.

 I hold or have held visiting/adjunct positions at a number of Universities including Monash, Edinburgh, Wollongong, Massey, Albany, and Anglia Ruskin